jquery/learn.jquery.com/page/javascript-101/loops.md

 }
 ```

-You'll notice that we're having to increment the counter within the loop's
-body.
-It is possible to combine the conditional and incrementer, like so:
+Notice that the counter is incrementing within the loop's body.
+It's possible to combine the conditional and incrementer, like so:

 ```
 // A while loop with a combined conditional and incrementer